cisagov/ScubaGoggles/baselines/commoncontrols.md

 2. Navigate to **Data** -\> **Compliance** -\> **Data Regions**.
 3. Click the **Region** card.
 4. Click the **Data processing** card.
-5. Select the radio button option: "**Process data in the region selected for data at rests**".
+5. Select the radio button option: "**Process data in the region selected for data at rest**".
 6. Click **Save**.

 #### GWS.COMMONCONTROLS.15.3v0.3 Instructions